AlexiaConstant/bookmark_manager/README.md

 To view bookmarks, navigate to `localhost:3000/bookmarks`.

+As a user I would like to store bookmark data for a later date I want to add a bookmark to Bookmark Manager

 ### To set up the database

 Connect to `psql` and create the `bookmark_manager` database: